AndiDittrich/WordPress.Cryptex/readme.txt

 * Added: if you wanna use cryptex directly in your wordpress template, you can simply use `Cryptex::crypt('yourtext');` to display 'yourtext' as crypted version

 = 1.3.5 =
-* Bugfix: (websites without JQuery or MooTools) using Cryptex on more than one e-mail address per page failed: when any of the e-mail addresses are clicked, the address from the last address gets applied to all of the links.
-(Thanks to Kory S.)
+* Bugfix: (websites without JQuery or MooTools) using Cryptex on more than one e-mail address per page failed: when any of the e-mail addresses getting clicked, the address from the last address gets applied to all of the links.
+(Thanks to **Kory S.**)

 = 1.3.4 =
 * Bugfix: by some misunderstanding of the WordPress API the update/upgrade/installation of **any plugins** triggered the restore/backup events of cryptex - this may be cause a "permission denied" error message during the installation of **any** plugin. *I apologize for this inconvenience*